 5. Introducing recent movements

-In the 2000s, more than 20 years later, a new work of "Megane Usagi" was published, and works that once appeared as magic lanterns and picture-story shows were newly published as picture books, and new movements came out.
+In the 2000s, more than 20 years later, a new work of "Megane Usagi" was published, and works that once appeared in the world as magic lanterns and picture-story shows were newly published as picture books.
 I have come.
 You can see the charm of this work that will not fade even after decades.

 ◆ Exhibition original goods ◆